Particular/docs.particular.net/nservicebus/operations/auditing.md

 ### OverrideTimeToBeReceived

-You can force a [TimeToBeReceived](/nservicebus/messaging/discard-old-messages.md) on audit messages by setting `OverrideTimeToBeReceived` using the configuration syntax below.
+To force a [TimeToBeReceived](/nservicebus/messaging/discard-old-messages.md) on audit messages by setting `OverrideTimeToBeReceived` use the configuration syntax below.

 Note that while the phrasing is "forwarding a message" in the implementation it is actually "cloning and sending a new message".
 This is important when considering TimeToBeReceived since the time taken to receive and process the original message is not part of the TimeToBeReceived of the new audit message.
 So in effect the audit message receives the full time allotment of whatever TimeToBeReceived is used.